Bibliography

 “Who Remembers Molly” can also be found in Don’t Turn the Lights On.
 Sales of this book benefit the Best Friends Animal Sanctuary in Kanab, Utah.

-Capitol Public Radio (the Sacramento NPR affiliate) did an interview with me about National Novel Writing Month on their show Insight in 2006: (Listen here)
+Capitol Public Radio (the Sacramento NPR affiliate) did an interview with me about National Novel Writing Month on their show Insight in 2006: (Listen below).
+Also, throw some money their way.
+NPR is having a rough time, if you didn’t know.

 “An Interrupted Nap”, published in the Autumn 2005 issue of Shimmer (see contributors’ page)